-AEDC Voice is a webinar series hosted the second Wednesday of every month by the Anchorage Economic Development Corporation (AEDC), sponsored by Alaska Executive Search and Bradison Management Group.
+AEDC Voice is a webinar series hosted the second Wednesday of every month by the Anchorage Economic Development Corporation (AEDC), sponsored by People AK (Alaska Executive Search and Bradison Management Group).
 The series will consist of a deeper dive into AEDC reports and interviews with key business leaders from different industry sectors that will provide an opportunity for AEDC investor companies to gain better insights into important companies, business leaders, and industry trends.

-Join us July 14, 10 a.m. for AEDC Voice with sponsors Alaska Executive Search & Bradison Management Group.
+Join us Feb.
+2, 10 a.m. for AEDC Voice with sponsor People AK (Alaska Executive Search & Bradison Management Group).
 AEDC Voice is a free monthly webinar that takes a deeper dive into AEDC reports and interviews with key business leaders from different industry sectors.

-For access to the webinar recordings, please visit your membership portal or contact Spencer Shroyer at email@example.com.
+For access to the webinar recordings, please visit your membership portal or contact Kate Matheson at firstname.lastname@example.org.

 The April webinar featured Bill Popp, AEDC President & CEO.
-Popp’s presentation will include a recap of reports and trends from the 2021 Economic Forecast Luncheon earlier in the year, with updated analysis on current conditions and what to expect for 2021.
+Popp’s presentation included a recap of reports and trends from the 2021 Economic Forecast Luncheon earlier in the year, with updated analysis on current conditions and what to expect for 2021.

-The March webinar will feature guest speaker Dave Karp, Senior Vice President & Managing Director for Saltchuk Alaska.
-Dave’s presentation will provide an overview of Saltchuk as a global company, and then share specific information on the company’s Alaska operating footprint, employment impacts, corporate citizenship and role in the overall economy.
-He will share some thoughts on the impact of the pandemic and the companies general outlook for future.
+The March webinar featured Dave Karp, Senior Vice President & Managing Director for Saltchuk Alaska.
+Dave’s presentation provided an overview of Saltchuk as a global company, with specific information on the company’s Alaska operating footprint, employment impacts, corporate citizenship and role in the overall economy.
+He also shared thoughts on the impact of the pandemic and the company’s general outlook for future.